US players Steffen, Adams express solidarity with Floyd - WHIZ News

 Earlier, Steffen called U.S. President Donald Trump “a disgusting hypocrite ” while quoting a Tweet that Trump sent on Jan.
 12 asking Iran’s leaders not to kill protesters.

-Trump faced criticism after police under federal command and National Guard soldiers aggressively forced back peaceful demonstrators near the White House with tear gas so he could walk to a nearby church and pose with a Bible.
+Trump was criticized by some after police under federal command and National Guard soldiers forced back peaceful demonstrators near the White House with tear gas so he could walk to a nearby church and pose with a Bible.

-Adams, who plays for Leipzig, posted a picture of the boots he wore in Monday’s game at Cologne, showing he had “Black Lives Matter” written on his left shoe and “Justice 4 George” on the right.
+Adams, a New Yorker who plays for Leipzig, posted a picture of the boots he wore during Monday’s game at Cologne, showing he had “Black Lives Matter” written on his left shoe and “Justice 4 George” on the right.

 “As an African American who day in and day out is proud to represent America in the worlds game, I’m saddened and frustrated,” Adams wrote.
 “Collectively our voices will bring justice for these crimes.
 Enough is enough.
 Black lives Matter.
 Black lives inspire.
 Justice for Floyd.
 Forever one nation, one team.
 On and off the field.”